cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Using Safari

 To quickly test one URL scheme you can open the URLs on Safari and observe how the app behaves.
 For example, if you write `tel://123456789` in the address bar of Safari, a pop up will appear with the *telephone number* and the options "Cancel" and "Call".
 If you press "Call" it will open the Phone app and directly make the call.

+You may also know already about pages that trigger custom URL schemes, you can just navigate normally to those pages and Safari will automatically ask when it finds a custom URL scheme.

 ###### Using Frida